noam0718/Amazing-Blooket-Hacks/README.md

 javascript:document.body.contentEditable = 'true'; document.designMode='on'; void 0

 Enjoy! (also sometimes these hacks don't work but they usually start working again from 1-7 days)

+P.S. in order for these hacks to work, type in javascript: before you paste the code, EXCEPT FOR THE EDIT HACK!!!